Kaleb Johnson (running back): Professional career

+Pittsburgh Steelers

 Johnson was selected by the Pittsburgh Steelers with the 83rd pick in the third round of the 2025 NFL draft.
 In July 2025, Johnson received early praise from head coach Mike Tomlin during training camp with Tomlin stating "He’s come in really in good shape.
 He’s really engaged.
 Obviously, he’s got some talent."

 On September 14, 2025, in Pittsburgh's game against the Seattle Seahawks, Johnson made an error on a kickoff return that allowed Seattle to recover their own kickoff for a touchdown; after the kickoff bounced over Johnson and into the end zone, Johnson ran toward the sideline, as George Holani recovered the ball for a touchdown.
 Johnson was subsequently benched ahead of Week 3's win over the New England Patriots, with kick return duties being designated to Kenneth Gainwell.
 Johnson returned for Week 4's victory over the Minnesota Vikings.
 Johnson showed considerable improvement following his benching in Week 3.
 He recorded a combined 12 rushes for 37 yards (3.1 yards per carry) across both games against the Vikings and Browns.

+Green Bay Packers

+On August 30, 2026, the Steelers traded Johnson to the Green Bay Packers for a 2028 sixth-round pick.
+Ran for his 1st career first down and celebrated down 3 possessions to the 0-2 Falcons on TNF.